 TMT's work has highlighted that more often than not the information needed to pursue illegal fishing activities is not being collected, analysed, shared and stored in a systematic manner so that it can be used when needed to undertake effective enforcement action.

-TMT is an international not-for-profit organisation based in Norway, with staff also in Ghana, Taiwan, Belgium and the UK.
+TMT is an international not-for-profit organisation based in Norway, with a dispersed staff across locations in Europe, Africa, and Asia.

 Our operations focus on collaborating with fisheries enforcement agencies and other relevant international partners.